isomerpages/mas-moneysense/_investments/Understanding Bonds.md

 of a company to pay its debt using operating income.
 A higher ratio suggests that the company may have more difficulty servicing its debt.
-A declining ratio is better than an increasing one because it implies the company is paying off its debt and/or growing earnings.</p>
+A declining ratio is better than an increasing one because it implies the company is paying off its debt and/ or growing earnings.</p>
 </li>
 <li>
 <p><strong>Interest coverage ratio –</strong> Reflects how many times the